sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Graphs-and-Discrete.rst

 Cryptography (for education)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is also briefly mentioned in the :doc:`number theory quickstart
+This is also briefly mentioned in the :doc:`Number theory quickstart
 <Number-Theory>`.
-Again, Sage has a number of good pedagogical resources
+Sage has a number of good pedagogical resources
 for cryptography.

 .. skip